siakaramalegos/sia.codes-eleventy/posts/architecting-data-in-eleventy.md

 We learned about `tags` already; `layout` is a similar special template data key in Eleventy which tells it which [layout file](https://www.11ty.dev/docs/layouts/) to use for your page (found in a `/_includes/` folder).
 Other [special template data keys for templates](https://www.11ty.dev/docs/data-configuration/) include `permalink`, `date`, and more.

 ## Custom data and the data hierarchy
 Finally, we come to custom data.
 In the example above, I set a `title` attribute in my front matter.
-This is not data automatically supplied or used by Eleventy.
+This is not data automatically supplied nor used by Eleventy.
 It is completely custom.
 In this case, I use it to populate both my webpage's `<title>` element and the primary heading, or `<h1>`.
 Custom data you set in this manner is available directly in a template using the name you gave it:

 {% raw %}
 ```html